-- 71. A 91-signature petition was submitted to the 28 March 2019 meeting of the County Council by County Councillor Bruce Laughton requesting that the footways in Norwell, particularly Main Street but including others in the village be refurbished. - 72.
+- 79. A 91-signature petition was submitted to the 28 March 2019 meeting of the County Council by County Councillor Bruce Laughton which requested that the footways in Norwell, particularly Main Street but including others in the village be refurbished. - 80.
 Main Street is the main road through Norwell, providing access to properties and the village amenities.
 The footway on Main Street, Norwell, does feature on the members' requests maintenance programme.
-Subject to Committee Approval and funding, there are plans to undertake footway resurfacing of Main Street and localised repairs in the vicinity. - 73.
-In the meantime, the footway will continue to be monitored through the planned highway inspection regime until the works take place. - 74.
-It is recommended that the lead petitioner be informed accordingly.
+Subject to Committee Approval and funding, there were plans to undertake footway resurfacing of Main Street and localised repairs in the vicinity. - 81.
+In the meantime, the footway will continue to be monitored through the planned highway inspection regime until the works take place. - 82.
+It was agreed that the lead petitioner be informed accordingly.